 Tribal Museum Studies Courses

-TMSD 201 Introduction to Tribal Museum Studies (4 CR) Offered ONLINE this Fall 2013!
+TMSD 201 Introduction to Tribal Museum Studies (4 CR) - to be offered this Fall

 This course presents an overview of museums with an emphasis on tribal museums and cultural centers; explores the ethical and legal issues related to Native people and the museums that portray their histories; contrasts mainstream museums and community-driven tribal museums and the skills needed for careers in museums and as Native artists.
 Click here for course syllabus.